5 Diet Myths That Sabotage Weight Loss

 Seriously, there are labs and scientists, who are devoted to figuring out the perfect proportion of fat, sugar, and salt to make you overeat that food, turn off your satiety signal, and make you crave it more.

-That’s why moderation of modern food doesn’t work.
+That’s why moderation of modern food doesn’t always work.
 Smart people have created foods that you will want to overeat and in fact believe that you can’t resist them.

-I say, that knowing this, it makes sense to avoid these foods completely.
+I say, that knowing this, it makes sense to avoid these foods almost completely.
 Moderation is not going to work with all foods.
 And by overeating these foods, you increase your cravings and desire to eat even more of these types of foods.

-Myth #4: A calorie is a calorie
+Myth #4: A Calorie is a Calorie

 There are quite a few people who believe it doesn’t matter what you eat, as long as you stay within a certain number of calories.
 And I know that to some extent this works for some time.